 As you may know by now, Medicare alone doesn’t cover everything.
 Most people buy additional insurance to bridge the gaps.
-Both Medicare supplements and Medicare Advantage plans will help to reduce your out of pocket spending.
-After all, who wants to come up with a $1316 deductible each time you enter the hospital?
+When considering Medicare Advantage vs Medigap plans, both types of plans will help to reduce your out of pocket spending.
+After all, who wants to come up with a $1300+ deductible each time you enter the hospital?
 Or shell out 20% of the cost of an expensive MRI?

 Medicare Advantage vs Medigap (Medicare Supplement): Choosing a Winner

 Though both policies help you cover your gaps in Medicare, they are designed very differently.

 Medicare Advantage plans, on the other hand, are entirely separate from Medicare.
 When you enroll into a Medicare Advantage plan, you get your benefits from the plan, not Medicare.
 You agree to use the plan’s network of providers except in emergencies.
 You’ll pay copays for your health care treatment as you go along.
 Think of these plans as an alternative to Original Medicare.